 A haunting anti-war manifesto, Johnny Got A Gun echoes with relevance even today.

 The horrors of his position is unimaginable.
-Trapped in someone else’s war and consequently his own body, Joe Bonham is a man who finds no reason to live, yet cannot die.
-However inconceivable his pain must be, we come close to knowing the victim in these vividly written pages.
+Trapped in someone else’s war and consequently his own body, Joe Bonham becomes a man who finds no reason to live, yet cannot die.
+However inconceivable his pain must be, we come close to knowing the victim and how he feels in these vividly written pages.

 The heavy emotions are relentless, making this thin novel a difficult read.
 But it is an essential manifesto that means to shock its readers.
-It is just in its intent to agonise us, uncompromising in violence and brutality.
-It is written to linger, leaving behind questions that have no satisfying answers.
+Its intent is to agonise us, never compromising in violence and brutality.
+It is written to linger, leaving behind important questions that have no easy answers.
 Whose faction is justified in their cause?
 What is the meaning of freedom?
 Who defines it after all, and when will we ever be free?

 What the hell does liberty mean anyhow?
 A guy says house and he can point to a house to prove it.
 But a guy says come on let’s fight for liberty and he can’t show you liberty.
 He can’t prove the thing he is talking about, so how in the hell can he be telling you to fight for it?

-Johnny Got His Gun is a powerful story, in that it is not just about the tragedy of a single casualty.
+Johnny Got His Gun is a powerful novel, in that it is not just about the tragedy of a single casualty.
 It is about the armies of men made to fight in the name of honour and peace.
-It is about how murder of strangers in the trenches seats in the conscience of an apathetic public.
+It is about how murder of strangers in the trenches weighs on the conscience of the infantry youth, unbeknownst to an apathetic public.

 They died with only one thought in their minds and that was I want to live I want to live I want to live.
 He ought to know.
 He was the nearest thing to a dead man on earth.